 Convection Bake uses a fan to circulate the oven's heat uniformly around the oven.
 This improved heat distribution allows for even cooking and browning results.
 Heated air flows around the food from all sides.
-The convection fan will turn on in preheat and then cycle on and off as needed during baking.

 Convection bake may be set for any oven temperature between 170°F (77°C) and 550°F (288°C).